rust-lang/wg-async/src/vision/status_quo/alan_finds_database_drops_hard.md

     * the task may not have actually closed the connection before `do_the_thing` is called a second time
 * At this point, he is feeling pretty frustrated!

 Next, Alan seeks verification and validation of his understanding of the source code from the `sqlx` forum.
-His advisor states that Rust doesn't have a way to execute async operations in a destructor.
+Someone on the forum explains why the destructor launches a fresh task: Rust doesn't have a way to execute async operations in a destructor.

 ## Finding the Solution